-Shakshouka also is known as Chakchouka and Shakshuka, is a Middle Eastern Recipe of poached eggs in chili peppers, sauce of tomatoes, and onions.
+Shakshouka also is known as Chakchouka and Shakshouka, is a Middle Eastern Recipe of poached eggs in chili peppers, sauce of tomatoes, and onions.
 It usually spiced with paprika, cumin, and cayenne pepper.
 Though the dish has existed in Mediterranean regions; its more recent egg and vegetable-based type originated in Tunisia.

 - 3 tbsp olive oil